 Ride the Rails

 A visit to Lake Loveland is a must while exploring the Sweetheart City.
 Located in the center of town, Lake Loveland features a pretty public park on its north shore, called North Lake Park, with fishing access, playgrounds, sport courts and fields, an amphitheater and picnicking areas.
-Its also home to the Buckhorn Northern Railroad, which opens Memorial Day Weekend with an upgraded tunnel, featuring “rock” walls, a mock mine shaft, 3D printed crystals and a painted mountain mural.
+It’s also home to the Buckhorn Northern Railroad, which opens Memorial Day Weekend with an upgraded tunnel, featuring “rock” walls, a mock mine shaft, 3D printed crystals and a painted mountain mural.
 At just $1 per ride, this authentic replica of a local steam train also includes 1,588 feet of track, a depot, water tower, a gasoline-powered engine, two open passenger cars, a cattle car, and a caboose.
 Operating since Memorial Day 1977, the train supports 32 trips per day, 6 days per week, until it closes each Labor Day.

 Fish at River's Edge Natural Area